Las Conchas Rock Climbing

 |Page Views:||315,444 total · 1,617/month|

 |Admins:||Jason Halladay, Anthony Stout, LeeAB Brinckerhoff, Marta Reece, Drew Chojnowski|

 That said, Las Conchas is a year-round climbing destination.
-The wind-sheltered, south-facing walls of Easy Bake Alcove, Hidden Tower, Retirement Wall and The Subdivisions are ideal in the heart of winter given a sunny, calm day.
+The wind-sheltered, south-facing walls of K) Easy Bake Alcove, J) Hidden Tower, M) Retirement Wall and N) The Subdivisions are ideal in the heart of winter given a sunny, calm day.

-The obvious cliff seen through the meadow on the north side of the road is Cattle Call Wall Area.
+The obvious cliff seen through the meadow on the north side of the road is A) Cattle Call Wall Area.
 Most of the other cliffs are downstream, following a trail that begins on the west side of the creek.
 The Las Conchas sectors here on Mountain Project are listed alphabetically, A through N, from closest to the highway to the furthest from the highway.

 Classic Climbing Routes at Las Conchas

 Days w Precip